 The FFNPT has three central pillars:

 Non-proliferation An immediate end to the expansion into new reserves of coal, oil and natural gas would limit our production of carbon emissions.

 Global disarmament Since existing oil and gas fields and coal mines contain enough carbon on their own, phasing out those current stockpiles is a much-needed step to keep the planet under the Paris Agreement’s temperature limits.

 Peaceful transition Every worker, community, and country must be taken into the deepest consideration on the way to fast-tracking all solutions.
 Only a proactive plan to enable economic diversification, implement renewable energy and other reliable, cost-effective low-carbon solutions will be able to meet the needs of a sustainable future.

 A growing campaign

 The Alliance has joined a number of global and grassroots organisations and individuals campaigning for a Fossil Fuel Non-Proliferation Treaty.
 The idea is gaining traction around the world.
-The campaign is calling for national governments to negotiate and ratify a Fossil Fuel Non-Proliferation Treaty to stop expansion, phase out fossil fuels and ensure a global just transition for all.
+The campaign is calling for governments to negotiate and ratify a Fossil Fuel Non-Proliferation Treaty to stop expansion, phase out fossil fuels and ensure a global just transition for all.